7 New Trends In Sports Card Collecting, And How to Make Money Doing It

 WHY NOT BUY BOXES YOURSELF?

 First, many sports card boxes can be very expensive, sometimes costing thousands of dollars apiece!
-This is rather daunting for many collectors, and splitting the cost allows people to still collect without sinking quite so much money in one blow so that they can sell sports cards and realize a profit.
+This is rather daunting for many collectors, and splitting the cost allows people to continue making money on sports cards without sinking quite so much money in one blow.

 HOW DO YOU GET INVOLVED?

-Many companies advertise their live breaks, so be sure to check their schedules and sign up for social media feeds if you’re looking to learn how to make money selling sports cards.
-When a particular sport and product you enjoy comes along, you can buy in and enjoy the fun!
+Many companies advertise their live breaks, so be sure to check their schedules and sign up for social media feeds if you’re looking to learn the best ways to sell sports cards.
+When a particular sport and box you enjoy comes along, you can buy in and enjoy making money on sports cards!

 GRADED CARDS

-A graded card is any trading card that has been sent to a professional grading service and given a grade.
+A graded card is any sports card that has been sent to a professional grading service and given a grade.
 This grade declares the condition of the card, ranging from 1 (Poor) to 10 (Gem Mint).
 These cards are typically put in hard protective slabs to preserve their current condition.
-But why does it matter when it comes to selling sports cards?
+But why does it matter when it comes to learning how to make money with sports cards?

 WHY DOES IT MATTER?